ptrlrd/ptrlrd/READme.md

 ### 👋 Hi, I am Peter Lord

-## I'm a gamer, cycler, and cat-dad
+## Personal Life:
+- Resides in the Bay Area
+- Happily married
+- Mechanical Keyboard enthusiast
+- Cat dad to Quinn and Valor

+## Work Life:
-- 🔭 I’m currently learning more about Vue 3, Nuxt, and JavaScript
+- Learning more about Vue 3, Nuxt, and JavaScript
-- 🌱 I am currently a Front End Developer @ Rooster Grin Media
+- Front End Developer @ [Rooster Grin Media][roostergrin]
-- 👯 I’m looking to chat with people that are currently learning new things!
+- Some Skills I am using at Rooster Grin are HTML, CSS, JavaScript, Vue, Nuxt, and AWS
+- Always available for collaboration or helping with Open Source Projects
-- 🥅 2022 Goals: Refactor and re-release a couple projects
+- 2022 Goals: Refactor existing projects and learn more about backend development & developer operations

 ### Connect with me: